Vestal Goodman

 Vestal Goodman (December 13, 1929 – December 27, 2003) was a singer who performed in the Southern gospel genre for more than half a century.
 She was known for her work as a solo performer and as a member of the Happy Goodman Family—which originated with her husband and his brothers and sisters—one of the pioneering groups in southern gospel music.

 Early life and marriage

 Goodman was the fourth of six children, and she began singing in church as a child.
 Raised inside the Church of God, her original intent was to study for the Metropolitan Opera but being raised in church she felt compelled to sing gospel music.

-She married Howard Goodman, a preacher nine years her senior, on November 7, 1949.
+She married Howard Goodman, a preacher eight years her senior, on November 7, 1949.
 They had a son Rick, and a daughter Vicki.
 They pastored churches and sang for congregations across the country.
 Along with Howard's two brothers Sam and Rusty, they became known as The Happy Goodman Family, helping pave the way for Southern gospel music during the 1960s.